Horsepower: History

-The idea was later used by James Watt to help market his improved steam engine.
-He had previously agreed to take royalties of one third of the savings in coal from the older Newcomen steam engines.
+The idea was later used by James Watt to help market the Watt steam engine, an improved Newcomen steam engine.
+He had previously agreed to take royalties of one-third of the savings in coal from the older Newcomen steam engines.
 This royalty scheme did not work with customers who did not have existing steam engines but used horses instead.

 Watt determined that a horse could turn a mill wheel 144 times in an hour (or 2.4 times a minute).
 The wheel was 12 ft in radius; therefore, the horse travelled 2.4 × 2π × 12 feet in one minute.
 Watt judged that the horse could pull with a force of 180 lbf.
 So:

-Watt defined and calculated the horsepower as 32,572 ft⋅lbf/min, which was rounded to an even 33,000 ft⋅lbf/min.

 Engineering in History recounts that John Smeaton initially estimated that a horse could produce 22,916 ftlb per minute.
-John Desaguliers had previously suggested 44,000 ftlb per minute, and Tredgold suggested 27,500 ftlb per minute.
+John Desaguliers had previously suggested 44,000 ftlb per minute, and Thomas Tredgold suggested 27,500 ftlb per minute.
 "Watt found by experiment in 1782 that a 'brewery horse' could produce 32,400 ftlb per minute."
 James Watt and Matthew Boulton standardized that figure at 33,000 ftlb per minute the next year.

 A common legend states that the unit was created when one of Watt's first customers, a brewer, specifically demanded an engine that would match a horse, and chose the strongest horse he had and driving it to the limit.
-Watt accepted the challenge and built a machine that was actually even stronger than the figure achieved by the brewer, and the output of that machine became the horsepower.
+In that legend, Watt accepted the challenge and built a machine that was actually even stronger than the figure achieved by the brewer, and the output of that machine became the horsepower.

 In 1993, R. D. Stevenson and R. J. Wassersug published correspondence in Nature summarizing measurements and calculations of peak and sustained work rates of a horse.
-Citing measurements made at the 1926 Iowa State Fair, they reported that the peak power over a few seconds has been measured to be as high as 14.88 hp and also observed that for sustained activity, a work rate of about 1 hp per horse is consistent with agricultural advice from both the 19th and 20th centuries and also consistent with a work rate of about four times the basal rate expended by other vertebrates for sustained activity.
+Citing measurements made at the 1925 Iowa State Fair, they reported that the peak power over a few seconds has been measured to be as high as 14.88 hp and also observed that for sustained activity, a work rate of about 1 hp per horse is consistent with agricultural advice from both the 19th and 20th centuries and also consistent with a work rate of about four times the basal rate expended by other vertebrates for sustained activity.